mootools/mootools-more/Docs/Utilities/Assets.md

 ### Arguments

 1. source     - (*string*) The path of the image file.
-2. properties - (*object*) Some additional attributes you might want to add to the img Element including the onLoad/onError/onAbort events.
+2. properties - (*object*) Some additional attributes you might want to add to the img Element.
+	- onLoad  - (*function*) A function that will be invoked when the image is loaded.
+	- onError - (*function*) A function that will be invoked when the image failed loading.
+	- onAbort - (*function*) A function what will be invoked when the loading is aborted.

 ### Returns